backstage/backstage/docs/frontend-system/architecture/20-extensions.md

 The ID of an extension is used to uniquely identity it, and it should ideally be unique across the entire Backstage ecosystem.
 For each frontend app instance there can only be a single extension for any given ID.
 Installing multiple extensions with the same ID will either result in an error or one of the extensions will override the others.
 The ID is also used to reference the extensions from other extensions, in configuration, and in other places such as developer tools and analytics.

-When creating an extension do not provide the ID directly.
+When creating an extension you do not provide the ID directly.
 Instead, you indirectly or directly provide the kind, namespace, and name parts that make up the ID.
 The kind is always provided by the [extension blueprint](./23-extension-blueprints.md), the only exception is if you use [`createExtension`](#creating-an-extensions) directly.
 Any extension that is provided by a plugin will by default have its namespace set to the plugin ID, so you generally only need to provide an explicit namespace if you want to override an existing extension.
 The name is also optional, and primarily used to distinguish between multiple extensions of the same kind and namespace.
 If a plugin doesn't need to distinguish between different extensions of the same kind, the name can be omitted.

 The extension ID will be constructed using the pattern `[<kind>:][<namespace>][/][<name>]`, where the separating `/` is only present if both a namespace and name are defined.